How on earth can you replace a duo like Strictly’s Tess and Claudia?

 “I have often thought that Strictly is not so much a show about dancing as about friendships, the bonds forged, the struggles overcome, and the joy shared in undertaking a joint endeavour,” the letter, read out by Craig Revel Horwood, said.
 “If that is true, then perhaps yours has been the greatest Strictly partnership of all.
 The warmth, compassion, and sheer happiness you have radiated with and from each other has been at the heart of the show's success.”

-Rumours are already swirling about who could replace the pair – Zoe Ball?
+Rumours are already swirling about who could replace the pair – could it be Zoe Ball?
 Paddy McGuinness?! – and I don’t envy the BBC executives tasked with finding Strictly’s new hosts.
-How on earth do you match this surprising but wonderful combination of elegance and joyful chaos?
-Whoever lands the roles, one thing is clear: they have very big shoes to fill.
+How on earth do you match this surprising but wonderful combination of serene elegance and joyful chaos?
+Whoever lands the roles, one thing is clear: they have very big, sparkly shoes to fill.

 Join our commenting forum